dario-digregorio/flutter_github_actions/README.md

             - uses: actions/checkout@v4
               with:
                   ref: ${{ github.head_ref }}
-                  fetch-depth: 0 # Fetch all history for tags and branches
+                  fetch-depth: 0 # Fetch the complete history for tags and branches
             - uses: stikkyapp/update-pubspec-version@v2
               id: update-pubspec-version
               with: